-If you decide to run, on or before September 19, you must:
+If you decide to run, you must on or before September 21, 2016:

-- The Ensure you meet the required qualifications. - Get a nomination form from your returning officer. - Complete the nomination form, including signatures obtained from at least five voters in the francophone area. - Submit the nomination form to the returning officer before 4 p.m. on September 19.
+- Ensure you meet the required qualifications. - Get a nomination form from your returning officer. - Complete the nomination form, including signatures obtained from at least five voters in the francophone area - Submit the nomination form to the returning officer before 4 p.m. on September 21, 2016.